GAME RESULTGame Result

 Ishikawa Cracker Gives TOKYO The Lead

 Straight from the kick off Ishikawa found space and curled in a cross to Amaral who headed narrowly wide.
-TOKYO began in aggressive and confident manner, controlling possession and probing for an opening; Ishikawa sped to the byline in the 7th. minute but Narazaki in the Grampus goal held his cross.
+TOKYO began in aggressive and confident manner, controlling possession and probing for an opening; Ishikawa sped to the byline in the 7th minute but Narazaki in the Grampus goal held his cross.
 A long ball from his throw out saw Golden Boot leader Ueslei streak into space and lash a shot goalward.
 TOKYO keeper Doi saved well.

 Shortly after some neat interplay between Kelly and Amaral let in Toda whose shot under pressure trickled agonisingly wide.
 A long ball from Kaji then found Ishikawa sneaking behind the defence but he blazed his shot over the bar.
 TOKYO strung together some fluent moves with Kelly much involved but the Grampus defence dealt with the final ball on every occasion.
-The visitors nearly took the lead in the 24th. minute as a quickly taken free kick found Vastic in an unpromising position outside the area.
+The visitors nearly took the lead in the 24th minute as a quickly taken free kick found Vastic in an unpromising position outside the area.
 He let fly though and Doi could only watch as the ball cannoned back off a post.

 The game settled into a pattern of TOKYO taking the initiative whilst the visitors bided their time and looked to counter attack.
 Half time was beckoning when a great piece of opportunism gave TOKYO the lead.
-Ishikawa chased down a deflected attempt on the right, burst into the area and although pushed wide by a defender unleashed a ferocious drive that Narazaki, clearly suprised by the pace and power of the shot, could only help inside the post.
+Ishikawa chased down a deflected attempt on the right, burst into the area and although pushed wide by a defender unleashed a ferocious drive that Narazaki, clearly surprised by the pace and power of the shot, could only help inside the post.

 Grampus, stunned by the goal, burst into life and Doi made a flying save from a Vastic free kick two minutes later.
 The TOKYO keeper was helpless in injury time though as Ueslei produced some sleight of foot on the right to shake off a defender and curl a long cross to the far post where Vastic met the ball at shoulder height with an acrobatic jumping volley.
 The ball careened off the bar and somehow TOKYO had held on to the lead.